 Best for those looking for an unputdownable thriller

 In a Dark, Dark Wood is about the bachelorette party from H-E-double hockey sticks.
-A lonely writer named Leonora is surprisingly invited to an old friend’s pre-wedding bash at a glass-encased home deep in the English countryside, and she makes an agreement to attend alongside another friend.
+A lonely writer named Leonora is surprisingly invited to an old friend’s pre-wedding bash at a glass-encased home deep in the English countryside.
+She agrees to attend alongside another friend.

-The Bachelorette party storyline is told in the past, and in the present, Leonora is staying in the hospital after an accident, being suspected of murder, and trying to remember what happened and how she got there.
+The bachelorette party storyline is told in the past.
+In the present, Leonora is both a patient in the hospital after an accident and a suspect for murder.
+She’s trying to remember what happened and how she got there.
 Thus begins a deadly spiral of events.

-This was an exceptional thriller and debut novel in my humble opinion!
-I absolutely could not put it down, and Leonora’s “present” situation kept me completely glued to the pages to figure out her past — both recent and distant in time.
+This is an exceptional thriller and first novel by a now-popular author.
+Leonora’s “present” situation keeps you completely glued to the pages to figure out her past.

-And, since bachelorette parties can make for strange bedfellows, I thought this was the most perfect, unique setting for a psychological thriller involving an unlikely group of characters forced to come together and deal with each other in an isolated location.
-It has all the markings of a great, suspenseful read.
+Also, since bachelorette parties can make for strange bedfellows, it’s a perfect, unique setting for a psychological thriller.
+It gives the reader an unlikely group of characters forced to come together and deal with each other in an isolated location.
+This has all the markings of a great, suspenseful read.

 Related Post: Ruth Ware Books Ranked